tudelft-reit/REIT-Python-Package-Template/README.md

     copier copy --trust git+https://gitlab.ewi.tudelft.nl/reit/python-package-template my-package-name
     ```

-The output will be created in a folder called `my-package-name`, and will be created if it doesn't exist.
+    The repository will be created in a folder called `my-package-name`.

     You will be prompted for the following information:

     - `project_name`: the name of the project.
     This will be used to name the project directory, the Python package, and the GitLab/GitHub repository.
     - `org`: the GitLab/GitHub owner of the project.
     - `host`: where to host the code: either `gitlab.tudelft`, `gitlab.ewi.tudelft` or `github`
     - `python_name`: the name of the project when you do `import name` or `pip install name`.
     - `name` and `email`: the name and email of the author of the project.
     - `project_short_description`: a short description of the project.
     - `license`: the license to use for the project.
     - `min_python_version`: the lowest Python version that the project supports.
     - `environment_manager`: whether to use `uv` or `pixi` for managing the python environment.

     Great!
 Copier will have now created a new project in the directory you specified by replacing `my-package-name`, and customized it based on the information you provided.
     It also created a virtual environment for you and installed the project and its dependencies in it.

-It is recommended to install ruff in your editor, for vscode see the [ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).
+5. [Optional] Install ruff in your editor, for vscode see the [ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).

-**Have a look at the README.md file that was generated.
+6. **Have a look at the README.md file that was generated.
 It contains important information about the project setup and management**.

 ### File structure
 The project has the following structure: